PHorg Logo

 October 17, 1875

-Front page story reporting the opening of the Palace Hotel.
+Front page story reporting the opening of The Palace Hotel.

 The Daily Alta California, October 17, 1875